srahman-24/RJClust/README.md

 The validated labels of the Dataset Dyrskot has two sources.

-Source1:  De Souto et al 2008, BMC Bioinformatics.
+Source1:  De Souto et al. 2008, BMC Bioinformatics.
 Authors maintain the repository of all the 32 datasets used in this article.
 The label obtained from their processed and filtered dataset "dyrskjot-2003_database.txt" is available in https://schlieplab.org/Static/Supplements/CompCancer/datasets.htm.
 We call their labels as group1.

-Source2:  Dyrskot et al 2003, Nature Genetics.
+Source2:  Dyrskot et al. 2003, Nature Genetics.
 This is the original paper when the data was first published and the data respository is available in https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE089 .
-Along with T2 and T1 Bladder Carcinoma tumors, authors have categorized T2+ tumor cells into three further groups, T2+, T2-grade2 and T2-grade3.
+Along with T2 and T1 Bladder Carcinoma tumors, authors have categorized Ta+ tumor cells into three further groups, Ta+, Ta-grade2 and Ta-grade3.
 We denote the labels obtained directly from Table of Dyrskot et al 2003, Nature Genetics.
 We call their labels as group2.

 The following Rcode should be copy pasted in the main.R file along with the data to get the original labels denoted by "group"